 We are in the process of collating and annotating information about translations of radical texts produced between 1789 and 1815 in Britain, France, and Italy.
-The project's digital resource consists of three parts:
+The project's digital resource is available on the website and consists of three parts:

-- The bibliography, providing a systematic description of our corpus of print and manuscript resources, with particular attention to the paratext of translations
+- Resources, providing a systematic bibliographical description of our corpus of print and manuscript resources, including source texts, translations, and the paratext of translations

-- The prosopography, which collects biographical information about ca. 200 radical translators, some of whom remain unidentified, with the aim of uncovering relationships and connections
+- Agents, a prosopography collecting biographical information about ca. 475 radical translators, some of whom remain unidentified, with the aim of uncovering relationships and connections

-- The chronology, where events relevant to the intersection of political radicalism and the history of publishing in the three language areas have been marked, to contextualize the translation process
+- Timeline, where events relevant to the intersection of political radicalism and the history of publishing in the three language areas have been marked, to contextualize the movement of texts in translation.